dr-matt-smith/php-symfony-5-book/00_content/part06_security/chapter18_twigLogger.md

     {% endblock %}
 ```

+Now, login in as `user@user.com` and try to visit `/admin`.
+We should get that access denied exception again, since this user does not have the required `ROLE_ADMIN` role privilege.
 See Figure \ref{denied_log} to see the error log register in the Symfony profiler footer, at the bottom of our custom error page.

 ![Screenshot of Custom Twig access denied page. \label{denied_log}](./03_figures/part06_security/9_twig_page.png){ width=75% }